wagerfield/nuxt-stack/docs/guide/rationale.md

 module.exports = require("prettier-config-nuxt-stack")
 ```

-The aspiration of Nuxt Stack is to try and match the developer experience of Nuxt while delivering a highly performant yet minimal PWA out of the box.
+The aspiration of Nuxt Stack is to try and match the developer experience of Nuxt while delivering a highly performant yet minimal PWA template project out of the box.

 Much like Nuxt, every aspect of Nuxt Stack can be configured, turned on or off as required.
 If you don't like parts of the ESLint or Prettier config you can overwrite them.
 If you don't need some of the plugins you can disable them.
 The baseline configuration of Nuxt Stack is the result of developing numerous Nuxt applications and identifying the commonalities between them.

 Finally, Nuxt Stack adds a number of commands to Nuxt's CLI for performing common tasks such as linting, formatting and testing.
 Alongside `nuxt build` and `nuxt generate` you can do things like `nuxt lint`, `nuxt format` and `nuxt test`.
-These commands simply proxy to ESLint, Prettier and Jest respectively, but are preconfigured to work with the Nuxt app project structure, resolve path aliases and support Vue Single File Components.
+These commands proxy to ESLint, Prettier and Jest respectively, but are preconfigured to work with the Nuxt app project structure, resolve path aliases and support Vue Single File Components when writing tests.

-## Why SASS over Stylus?
+## Why SASS over Stylus or PostCSS?

-Prettier doesn't currently support Stylus, so SASS was chosen as the default CSS preprocessor.
+Prettier doesn't currently support Stylus and some PostCSS syntax flavours, so SASS was chosen as the default CSS preprocessor.

 What about LESS?
 Though Prettier does support LESS, [SASS is the more popular of the two][sass-vs-less].